-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.3.1 Support Workforce planning principle by reviewing and refreshing recruitment policy to allow service specific recruitment initiatives 31-Mar-2020 L 660/.
-Q2 19/20: On Target Service consultation concluded, work commenced on first draft of the report.
-FISS.P.3.2 Focus on a root and branch review of the Council's Performance Management Framework to support the organisation to ensure it is used to drive improved services for our communities 31-Mar-2020 Q2 19/20: On Target Work ongoing and research currently being undertaken.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.3.1 Support Workforce planning principle by reviewing and refreshing recruitment policy to allow service specific recruitment initiatives 31-Mar-2020 Q1 19/20: On Target CMT agreed extension for report all Services have now contributed.
+Work continues to finalise the report which will presented back to CMT in the Autumn.
+FISS.P.3.2 Focus on a root and branch review of the Council's Performance Management Framework to support the organisation to ensure it is used to drive improved services for our communities 31-Mar-2020 25% Q1 19/20: On Target Research work currently being overtaken.